Gardening tips – January 2026

 When seed potatoes arrive, keep them in a frost-free place and stand the tubers, eye-end uppermost, in shallow boxes.
 If you can get large egg trays these are ideal for keeping the tubers upright and just separated to prevent any infection spreading.

-To get the best onions for the Summer Show (Saturday August 16 2025, this year – make a note!) apart from starting the first sowings this month, you should give a good dressing of wood ash on the site of the bed that you will use, since they really like potash.
-For the keen gardener, sow your onion seeds as early as possible in good compost on a propagator to get them started.
+To get the best onions for the Summer Show (Saturday August 15th 2026, this year – make a note!) apart from starting the first sowings this month, you should give a good dressing of wood ash on the site of the bed that you will use, since they really like potash.
+The show is the earliest day it can be held on, so an early start is a good idea.
+This will apply to dahlia growers once the weather gets warmer.

 The post January Garden Tips appeared first on Capel Horticultural Society.